Mushroom

 Understanding the key chemical compounds helps explain why mushroom pairs well with certain ingredients.

-Unique antioxidant found abundantly in mushrooms; provides earthy aroma and cellular protection
+Unique antioxidant found primarily in mushrooms; provides earthy aroma and contributes to immune-supporting properties

 Quick Tips